AndreasBrostrom/Tools/WindowsShellAliases/readme.md

 # What is this?
-This is a little regestry adjustment that allow you to set permanent windows aliases using `DOSKEY`.
+This is a little regestry adjustment that sets up a `.batchrc` in your home directory using `DOSKEY` to set up aliases.
 The aliases is loaded via the `AutoRun` each time you upen a CMD terminal.

 ```
 C:\>cowsay Hi!
 This work in cmd!